 3. Crib or bassinet are placed close to a vent

 My son never liked his bassinet and crib, and one of the main reasons for having sleep problems.
-His crib was placed close to vent, and it just did not work.
-However, I made sure for my daughter that her crib should not be close to vent, and she did relatively much better sleeping in her crib.
+His crib was placed close to the vent, and it just did not work.
+However, I made sure that her crib should not be close to the vent for my daughter, and she did relatively much better sleeping in her crib.

 With that said, if your baby is waking up feeling cold at night make sure to change crib placement.

 Swaddling is a great thing to do with babies.
 It is a very common practice by moms.